Turfco

 Be sure to get the recommended cutting heights for your lawn type and follow the instructions the hire company provides.

-You can also look at using a scarifying rake, like the Wolf Garten Scarifying Roller Rake, to help lift up your lawns thatch.
+You can also look at using a scarifying rake, like the Wolf Garten Scarifying Roller Rake, to help lift up your lawn thatch.

 After dethatching your lawn, it will be looking in pretty poor shape.
 Make sure you rake up all the loosened debris and give your lawn a fertilise to help it to recover.